Mayiladuthurai: Culture

-Mayiladuthurai has several ancient temples, such as Mayuranathaswami Temple, a prominent Shaivite shrine and Parimala Ranganatha Perumal Temple, a Vaishnavite shrine which are located in the city.
+Mayiladuthurai has several ancient temples, such as Mayuranathaswami Temple, a prominent Shaivite shrine and Parimala Ranganatha Perumal Temple, a Vaishnavite shrine on the northern banks of the Cauvery River, it is one of the Divya desam, and also forms a part of Pancha rangam which are located in the city.

 The Mayuranathaswami Temple complex was built during the time of the Medieval Cholas.
 The annual chariot festival at the Mayuranathaswami Temple is a major event, drawing thousands of devotees.
 Other important festivals celebrated at the temple are Navarathri, Adi Pooram, Avani Moolam, Karthigai Deepam, and Vaikashi Brahmavotsavam.
 A yearly dance festival, on the pattern of the Chidambaram Natyanjali festival, called the Mayura Natyanjali is conducted within the precincts of the Mayuranathaswami Temple by the Saptasvarangal Trust during Maha Shivaratri.